Selim Sarper: Politics

 On 28 May, the next day of the 1960 Turkish coup d'état, Selim Sarper, took United States Ambassador in Ankara Fletcher Warren to the coup leader General Cemal Gürsel for a visit.
 Sarper was appointed the same day Minister of Foreign Affairs replacing Fahri Korutürk in the draft cabinet list.

 Sarper entered later the Republican People's Party (CHP) running for a seat in the parliament at the 1961 general elections.
 He continued to serve at his post as Minister of Foreign Affairs until 16 February 1962.

 Revealed U.S. diplomatic documents show that during his term in the İnönü's coalition cabinet, Sarper made assessments to the U.S. Government and told high words about his own head of state like "That Gürsel was not a great brain".

 In the 1965 general elections, Sarper was re-elected into the parliament as a deputy from Istanbul Province.

 Illness and death

-On 14 May 1968 Selim Sarper underwent a lung surgery the second time.
+On 14 May 1968 Selim Sarper underwent a lung surgery for the second time.
 He died on 11 October 1968 in Ankara; his body was transferred to Istanbul.
 He was survived by his wife Kamuran and daughters Ülker (Sarper) Kural and Ayşe (Sarper) Vanlı.